Viva Las Vegas

 In the Emerging Designer space, Zierra Leona from Colombia and new to the show brought amazing prints to her dramatic silhouettes priced from $45 to $100.
 Rose Hawkins, owner of Rose Couture, was busy writing orders.
 “I have been doing this show since it started,” she said, “and this brand is absolutely amazing; it’s just so special.”

-Los Angeles brand idem ditto from strives to be unique.
+Los Angeles brand idem ditto strives to be unique.
 Situated in the trend area, standout items included chain-mail and pearl crop tops and a group of minidresses with attached shorts priced at $20 to $27.
 Hidden, a Los Angeles denim brand, had a carnival theme in its booth, where denim bras, corsets and maxi skirts were all hot sellers, as was the number-one style, dad jeans priced at $34.
 Jovani stole the show with a group of influencers modeling its glam gowns priced from $189 to $650.
 Very Billy Porter, and red carpet ready!

 Pushing the envelope at Project